Artist mindseT EXPLAINED:

 Honing our artist mindset deals with our thoughts and feelings—something intangible we can’t see directly with our own eyes.
 Our brain is full of connections made from our past experiences.
 Through staying curious and asking questions, we investigate how we respond to our fears and practice new ways of going through the resistance.
 Photography is a direct, visual tool we can use to help us see ourselves better.
 In this journey, I will use my eyes and my experience with still and moving images to help you grow, expand, and level up as an artist.

-Our ultimate goal in this journey is to figure out how to embrace your creative fears and show up with courage in creative spaces.
-When you’re able to do that work more easily, your groundedness and presence will be noticed among other creatives in that space.
+Our ultimate goal in this journey is to figure out how you can embrace your creative fears and show up with courage in creative spaces consistently.

 The fear will never go away in our artist’s journey if we’re doing things right.
-It will always be there because as long as we’re doing new things and growing, our brain will let us know.
+It will always be there as long as we continue to grow and challenge ourselves.

 If you’re curious, there are many different ways you can engage with this work!
-You can start off with Introduction to Artist Mindset and see if this is the right thing for you.
-You can also start out by booking a 1:1 practice session with me.
+You can start off with Introduction to Artist Mindset group class and get a little taste of what it’s like to be brave with others.
+You can also start out by booking a 1:1 practice session with me, or signing up for 4-week Artist Mindset Foundation..
 If you’re in need of materials to represent yourself online, you can also choose to do a hybrid session with James Jin Images!
 If you’re having a hard time deciding what’s right for you, please contact me and I’d be happy to set up a consultation to get you started in this journey.